Vassilis Spanoulis: 2022–23 season

 On 24 June 2022, Spanoulis was officially announced as the new head coach of the Greek Basket League and FIBA Champions League club Peristeri Athens.
-In his first season as Peristeri's head coach, Spanoulis led the club to its first ever finals appearance in the Greek Cup competition, as they made it to the title game of the Greek Cup 2022–23.
-However, they lost in the finals to Olympiacos Piraeus.
+In his first season as Peristeri's head coach, Spanoulis led the club to its first-ever finals appearance in the Greek Cup competition, as they made it to the title game of the Greek Cup 2022–23.
+However, they lost in the finals to the EuroLeague club Olympiacos Piraeus.